stockparfait/experiments/powerdist/README.md

 In other words, the standard deviation converges a lot slower and is a lot noisier than MAD, and hence, I've decided to use MAD rather than `sigma`.
 Additionally, MAD is a more intuitive measure of volatility.

+## Implications for Log-Profits

+Recall that the market on average (as judged e.g. by the NASDAQ Composite index) has a daily mean of about 3-5% of its MAD.
+Let's optimistically take the 5%.
+This implies that the mean's CI must be no more than +-0.05 (5% of MAD) just to give an indication whether the price series is rising or falling on average, and a lot narrower to estimate its actual value.

+For a 1-year period, the 99% mean's CI is +-20% of MAD for the normal, and 25% for the t-distribution, which is quite a bit wider than necessary.
+In fact, the required +-5% width can only be obtained for a CI with a confidence level of 45% for the normal, and 40% for the t-distribution, which is a dubious confidence level to say it nicely.

+The 20-year period, the 99% mean's CI is now a bit below +-5%, but the t-distribution is closer to +-6%, and the required 5% is obtained by the h98% confidence level.
+Once again, this is just to be sure with 98% confidence that the stock or index actually grows over time, but not to tell how fast.

+For reference, a 10-year period achieves the 5% accuracy with 90% confidence for t-distribution, and the same 90% confidence yields 3.7% accuracy over 20 years, which might in fact be passable for a practical investor.
+Note, that assuming 5% mean/MAD for a typical 1% volatility is 0.05% daily growth, which translates to 3.5% annualized growth, so +-3.7% accuracy is a 90% confidence that the stock grows between 1.4% and 8.9% annually.
+I'd say, that's still a pretty lousy accuracy, even if somewhat reassuaring.

+Since the normal distribution has comparable ranges for the mean and MAD, the precision and the confidence are not much higher, even if we take a wild chance and decide to use it as a model.

 ## The Tale of Fat Tails